Synthetic Division

 -2x^3-6x^2-18x-53-159/x-3

-You can write the final answer in two ways.
-The first one is using the minus or subtraction symbol to indicate that the remainder is negative.
-The second one is using the [latex]+[/latex] symbol but attaching a negative symbol to the numerator.
-They mean the same thing!
+You can write the final answer in two different ways.
+The first method is to use the minus or subtraction symbol to show that the remainder is negative.
+The second method is to use the (+) symbol and then place a negative sign directly on the numerator.
+Both approaches convey the same meaning!

 Example 4: Divide the polynomial below.